jelkotron/strjectories/README.md

 ### Launch after Crash
 Sometimes Strjectories crashes and won't start again, especially, when autosave is enabled.
 On smaller systems this can happen when using settings that are too demanding (see <i>Rendering on a Raspberry</i>).
 All systems can face similar issues when using questionable simulation settings (see <i>Simulation Properties</i>).

 <b>Solution: </b>If Strjectories won't start, you can modify the config file you have last used with a text editor.
 If you don't know, which value causes your issue, you can delete or rename the config file so the tool starts without a config file set.
-If Strjectories crashed while writing data, rendering the data file broken, deleting and manually downloading new data will help.
+If Strjectories is closed while writing data, rendering the data file broken, deleting and manually downloading new data will help.
 Alternatively you can modify or delete the sessiondata file in the Strjectories folder.

+### GPIO Pins
+Using GPIO Pins is only supported on a Raspberry Pi 5.
+The <i>State</i> displays show the result of the logic defined in this tab, but the checkboxes will uncheck themselves if the user tries to use pin output on other systems.

 ### Running Headless